-- (a) Civil Aviation Legislation and Regulations of Oman comprises the below levels: - (1) Civil Aviation Law and Executive Regulations; - (2) National Programs, CAA Policies and Strategies; - (3) Civil Aviation Regulations (CAR); - (4) Civil Aviation Directives (CAD), Civil Aviation Notices (CAN) and Civil Aviation Circulars (CAS)3; - (5) Acceptable Means of Compliances (AMC) and Certification Specifications (CS); - (6) Guidance Materials (GM); - Note: Civil Aviation Advisory Circulars (CAAC) or Advisory Circulars (AC) in short form, Civil Aviation Publications (CAP) or Civil Aviation Advisory Publications (CAAP) and Civil Aviation Safety Bulletins (CASB) are considered as Guidance Materials (GM). - (b) President of the CAA has the ultimate accountability in accordance with the Civil Aviation Law, to ensure that the Civil Aviation Legislative Framework specified in point (a) above, is appropriate for the Civil Aviation of Oman and in line with latest safety enhancements and best industry practices of Civil Aviation worldwide, to the best extent.
-In addition, any amendments to or introduction of ICAO SARPs and International treaties or conventions ratified by the Sultanate of Oman shall be reviewed and if applicable, shall be transposed to the relevant level of Oman Civil Aviation Legislative Framework, in a timely manner. - (c) In accordance with point (b) above, general rulemaking responsibilities and authorities have been designated by the president of the CAA, for relevant CAA individuals and departments, as follows: - (1) Legal department in coordination with DGCAR shall be responsible for monitoring and initiation of any change required for the Legislations as indicated by items (a)(1); - (2) DGCAR technical departments are responsible for monitoring and implementation of required changes to the regulatory materials indicated by items (a)(3) to (a)(6) related to their area of activity, in accordance with the established procedures. - (3) Changes to regulatory materials specified in items (a)(2) and (a)(3), shall be published under the approval of the President of CAA. - (4) Changes to regulatory materials specified in items (a)(4) to (a)(6), shall be published under the approval of the Director General. - (5) SRD is responsible for overall performance of the Rulemaking process and to ensure appropriate implementation of this Regulation. - (6) The CAA may publish additional binding regulatory material such as instructions, technical procedures, operational manuals, safety publications and other similar material which it has found to be necessary for safety and the continuous improvement of the Oman civil aviation system.
+- (a) Civil Aviation Legislation and Regulations of Oman comprises the below levels: - (1) Civil Aviation Law and Executive Regulations; - (2) National Programs, CAA Policies and Strategies; - (3) Civil Aviation Regulations (CAR);

+- (4) Civil Aviation Directives (CAD), Civil Aviation Notices (CAN) and Civil Aviation Circulars (CAS)3; - (5) Acceptable Means of Compliances (AMC) and Certification Specifications (CS); - (6) Guidance Materials (GM); - Note: Civil Aviation Advisory Circulars (CAAC) or Advisory Circulars (AC) in short form, Civil Aviation Publications (CAP) or Civil Aviation Advisory Publications (CAAP) and Civil Aviation Safety Bulletins (CASB) are considered as Guidance Materials (GM). - (b) President of the CAA has the ultimate accountability in accordance with the Civil Aviation Law, to ensure that the Civil Aviation Legislative Framework specified in point (a) above, is appropriate for the Civil Aviation of Oman and in line with latest safety enhancements and best industry practices of Civil Aviation worldwide, to the best extent.
+In addition, any amendments to or introduction of ICAO SARPs and International treaties or conventions ratified by the Sultanate of Oman shall be reviewed and if applicable, shall be transposed to the relevant level of Oman Civil Aviation Legislative Framework, in a timely manner. - (c) In accordance with point (b) above, general rulemaking responsibilities and authorities have been designated by the president of the CAA, for relevant individuals, departments, organizations or authorities, as follows: - (1) Legal department in coordination with DGCAR or OTSB as appropriate shall be responsible for monitoring and initiation of any change required for the Legislations as indicated by items (a)(1); - responsible bodies for monitoring and implementation of required changes to the regulatory materials indicated by items (a)(3) to (a)(6), based on the area of activity, in accordance with the established procedures are as follows: - (i) DGCAR technical departments for PEL, OPS, AIR, AGA & ANS areas and ICAO Annexes except Annex 13; - (ii) OTSB for AIG area and ICAO Annex 13; - (3) Changes to regulatory materials specified in items (a)(2) and (a)(3), shall be published under the approval of the President of CAA. - (4) Changes to regulatory materials specified in items (a)(4) to (a)(6), shall be published under the approval of the Director General. - (5) SRD is responsible for overall performance of the Rulemaking process and to ensure appropriate implementation of this Regulation. - (6) The CAA may publish additional binding regulatory material such as instructions, technical procedures, operational manuals, safety publications and other similar material which it has found to be necessary for safety and the continuous improvement of the Oman civil aviation system.

-Date of Issue: 01 Sep 2022
+Date of Issue: 31 Dec 2023